Where to Live in Pittsburgh: A Guide for Healthcare and University Professionals

 North Oakland

-Imagine stepping out your door, with your lab, lecture hall, or hospital just minutes away – why not experience the convenience and vibrant life of North Oakland for yourself?
+Imagine everything being just minutes away – why not experience the convenience and vibrant life of North Oakland for yourself?

 Shadyside